videvide/videvide.github.io/content/posts/learn-about-javascript-and-its-ecosystem-while-building-a-toy-project.md

 In order to have the benefits of Vite in our development process, we need to set it up as a Express middleware and tell it to serve our frontend code as a SPA.

-We need to distinguish between dev mode and production mode, and the easiest way to do that is to set an environment variable.
+We need to distinguish between dev mode and production mode, and the easiest way to do that is to set an environment variable in our package.json scripts.

 There is a great package we can use to achieve this rather hassle free: [cross-env](https://www.npmjs.com/package/cross-env).
 This package can be used on macOS, Windows, and Linux.